 The event was hosted at Vice Chairman John Phillip’s prestigious conference suites at Jones Day in London and hosted by Mr Jonathon Little – partner at Jones Day who has been instrumental in providing various legal advice for some years.
 Chairman of the MAB, Professor Nick Shaw, and Chairman Elaine Healey were delighted with the success of the event.

-Joanna Cannon, the patient representative serving on the Research Committee, presented wishbone pins on behalf of the BBS to invited speakers.
+Joanna Cannon, the patient representative serving on the Scientific Committee, presented wishbone pins on behalf of the BBS to invited speakers.
 Joanna said she was honoured to be involved alongside the healthcare professionals in this exciting new research programme currently underway at the BBS.

 CEO Patricia Osborne said “This was a real milestone for the BBS, with a variety of speakers from various backgrounds being included on the programme“